poemtomdm/Delete-StaleDevices/README.md

 > **Use cases for Exclusions:**
 > * Protecting VIP or Executive devices.
 > * Exempting specialized industrial hardware (kiosks, digital signage).
 > * Preserving Autopilot-registered devices that rarely sync.
+The script does not remove the Autopilot registered entry.

 ---